 No mix shall be produced or placed by the contractor or accepted for use by an inspector without an approved JMF.
 This includes mix transfers.
 The Materials Field Office (MFO) will give written approval.
+District Materials may approve mix transfers if the mix quantity per project is 250 tons or less provided the mix type and contract binder grade match what’s listed on the plan sheets or change order.
 In some extreme cases, approval may be verbal with written approval to follow.
-Occasionally, a contractor may elect to place mix while the request is still pending.
-In this situation, the contractor is proceeding at his own risk and should be so advised by an order record.
+Occasionally, contractors may elect to place mix while the request is still pending.
+In this situation, contractors are proceeding at their own risk and should be so advised by an order record.

 Job Mix Formula Modifications (Sec 403.4.4)